drormeir/ReacherRL/README.md

 The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
 Each action is a vector with four numbers, corresponding to torque applicable to two joints.
 Every entry in the action vector should be a floating point number between -1 and 1.

 The agent runs on Python 3.6 + PyTorch.
 The paper that describes the algorithm is ["DDPG-network"](https://arxiv.org/abs/1509.02971).

-All the rest of implementation details can be found at: [report.md](https://github.com/drormeir/ReacherRL/blob/master/Report.md)
+The implementation details, the hyperparameters and the results, can be found at: [report.md](https://github.com/drormeir/ReacherRL/blob/master/Report.md)

 The original git repo of this project is at: https://github.com/udacity/deep-reinforcement-learning/tree/master/p2_navigation